 The NUS also offers workshops and online webinars to help develop employability skills.

 GIPAs are awarded a certificate when their role ends for all the hard work and achievements they have made over the course of their involvement.

 The GIPA role is one of many extra-curricular activities and awards that the University can include in a Higher Education Achievement Report (HEAR); a new and comprehensive record of your university achievements which recognises extra-curricular achievement as well as academic learning.

 Further information about the HEAR can be found here.

 The contract asks students to dedicate a minimum of 1 hour a week on average.
 However, if students feel that they want to dedicate more time, then they can do at their discretion and in agreement with their team.

 If you are looking to get the GIPA role on your HEAR, you will need to also attend two sessions from the Sustainability Skills and Education programme, SusSEd.

 Students can download the following documents:

-Just contact us.
-Students are hired at the beginning of the scheme and after a one day training session, will be paired to teams who have requested student help.
+Just contact us – students are hired at the beginning of the scheme and after a one-day training session, will be paired with teams who have requested student help.